-31. 45% of social media users were frustrated with the problem of bullying and offensive language pervading many social media platforms: disrespect and insults haunt every user in their online communication, and online communities are no exception.
+31. 45% of social media users were frustrated with the problem of bullying and offensive language pervading many social media platforms: disrespect and insults haunt every user in their online communication, and internet communities are no exception.

 32. 94% of community members said they have used communities to get more information about new topics:

 online communities have a huge impact both at consideration and retention stages, helping to dive deep